carlossss111/shortShellScripts/README.md

 ## Systemd Services
 `system76-power-startup.service` _requires `system76-power` and it's sub-dependencies_, runs the battery saver profile on startup instead of the balanced profile.

+## RCs
+`bashrc` barebones rc with aliases and a custom prompt.

+`vimrc` plugin manager and rebinds for quick compiling.

 #### Author: Daniel R